1. Leaning on them too much.

 SOME HELPFUL ONE-VOLUME BIBLE COMMENTARIES

 BELIEVER’S BIBLE COMMENTARY by William MacDonald.
 This volume by a Brethren Bible teacher is one of the best one-volume commentaries.
 The theological position is conservative and dispensational.
 The introduction states that the aim of the Believer's Bible Commentary “is to help produce, not merely garden-variety, lowest-common-denominator Christians, but disciples.”
+This is our favorite one-volume commentary.

 BIBLE KNOWLEDGE COMMENTARY.
 This practical and helpful commentary on the Old and New Testaments was written by professors at Dallas Theological Seminary.
 It was edited by John Walvoord (1910-2002) and Roy Zuck.
 We are sorry that this commentary is based on the New International Version, but apart from the textual problems the comments are generally helpful.